beark/ftl/docs/Parsec-I.md

 ```
 While we actually don't care at all what whitespace we actually parse, the parser generator library as it exists gives us no way of declaring a parser that consumes input without also producing _something_.
 Or in other words, we cannot create a parser that is run for its side effects only.
 This doesn't much matter, we discard the parsed whitespace in `operator>>` anyway.
 Also, we're ready to test our parser now, so who cares?

-Chapter 3: Running the Parser
+3 - Running the Parser
 -----------------------------
 Building a quick `main` to try all this out is not too troublesome.
 ```cpp